MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/dotnet-core.md

 When the **Configure** tab appears, select **ASP.NET Core**.

-1. When your new pipeline appears, take a look at the YAML to see what it does.
+1. Examine your new pipeline to see what the YAML does.
 When you're ready, select **Save and run**.

    > [!div class="mx-imgBorder"]
    > ![Save and run button in a new YAML pipeline](media/save-and-run-button-new-yaml-pipeline.png)

-2. You're prompted to commit a new _azure-pipelines.yml_ file to your repository.
+2. Commit a new _azure-pipelines.yml_ file to your repository.
 After you're happy with the message, select **Save and run** again.

    If you want to watch your pipeline in action, select the build job.

-   > You just created and ran a pipeline that we automatically created for you, because your code appeared to be a good match for the [ASP.NET Core](https://github.com/Microsoft/azure-pipelines-yaml/blob/master/templates/asp.net-core.yml) template.
+   You just created and ran a pipeline that we automatically created for you, because your code appeared to be a good match for the [ASP.NET Core](https://github.com/Microsoft/azure-pipelines-yaml/blob/master/templates/asp.net-core.yml) template.

    You now have a working YAML pipeline (`azure-pipelines.yml`) in your repository that's ready for you to customize!

 3. When you're ready to make changes to your pipeline, select it in the **Pipelines** page, and then **Edit** the `azure-pipelines.yml` file.

-4. See the sections below to learn some of the more common ways to customize your pipeline.
+Read further to learn some of the more common ways to customize your pipeline.

 ::: moniker-end